 |State||% at risk of eviction|

 The threat of eviction is even more real for people who are already behind on their rent.
-We found that 25% of people are behind on their rent in Kentucky.
-And of those 25%, 61% say they will likely be evicted in the next two months.
-More than 75% of people who are behind on their rent in Arkansas, North Dakota, Louisiana, Tennessee, Idaho and Indiana fear they will also lose their homes in the next two months
+We found that 30% of people are behind on their rent in Louisiana and 15% of people are behind on their rent nationwide.
+Vermont had the lowest percentage of people who are behind on rent at around 4%.

 Foreclosure, rent and mortgage payment information was compiled using data from the United States Census Bureau’s Household Pulse Surveys.
 Our analysts then broke that data down along state and demographic lines to determine the number of people facing foreclosure or eviction.